Asia-Europe summit: Is the EU gaining more ground in the Indo-Pacific? | DW | 29.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 At the 13th Asia-Europe meeting, leaders of the European Union renewed their commitments to support Asia.
-Experts say the EU needs to understand the expectations of its Asian partners to gain more ground.
+Experts say the EU needs to understand the expectations of its Asian partners to gain more influence.

 European leaders are renewing calls to strengthen diplomatic relations with Indo-Pacific countries, amid geopolitical challenges posed by China and changes to trans-Atlantic relations brought on during the Trump era.